-- Pasta.
-It’s true that pasta sauces contain the nutritional equivalent of many servings of vegetables, and the lycopene in the tomato based sauce is especially important to men for prostate protection.
+- Pasta sauce.
+It’s true that pasta sauces contain the nutritional equivalent of many servings of vegetables, and the lycopene in the tomato-based sauce is especially important to men for prostate protection.
 But pasta sauce is also loaded with sugar.
 To be precise, most sauces contain between six and twelve grams of sugar per serving…and most people have more than the recommended serving.
-This is like eating two large chocolate chip cookies.
-To prevent this, read pasta labels diligently, or even consider making your own sauce.
+This is like eating two giant chocolate chip cookies.
+To prevent this, read pasta labels diligently, or even consider making the sauce yourself.

 - Salad dressing.
 Here is another wolf in sheep’s clothing.
 For many people, salad dressing is the last thing they would associate with sugar.
 But read the labels.
 Some dressings contain seven grams of sugar in just two ounces of dressing.
 A good rule of thumb is to look at salad dressing as an opportunity to add healthy fats to your meal.
 Olive oil and red wine vinegar are highly recommended.

 - Cole Slaw.
 It seems like healthy food, right?
-But for the most part, the Cole slaw you are served in a restaurant is usually packed with sugar, as well as fat.
-Usually, Cole slaw contains around fifteen grams of sugar.
-The solution for you slaw lovers is to make your own batch.
-That way, you can make sure that the sugar content in your personally made batch won’t send you into diabetic shock
+But for the most part, the coleslaw you are served in a restaurant is usually packed with sugar, as well as fat.
+Usually, coleslaw contains around fifteen grams of sugar.
+The solution for you slaw lovers is to make slaw yourself.
+That way, you can make sure that the sugar content in your personally made batch won’t send you into diabetic shock.

 - Teas.
-Most of us don’t chug down gallons of fruit juice like we did a few decades ago.
-The word is out on how much sugar is loaded into fruit juices, so many health conscious people have switched to specialty teas.
+Most of us don’t chug down gallons of fruit juice as we did a few decades ago.
+The word is out on how much sugar is loaded into fruit juices, so many health-conscious people have switched to specialty teas.
 But here again, like a recurring nightmare, this may be jumping from the frying pan into the fire.
 Why?
 Because many specialty teas have even more sugar in them than fruit juice.
 For example, sweetened tea with lemon can contain more than thirty grams of sugar in just one 16 ounce bottle, which is more than most fruit juices.
 Teas are great, but go for unsweetened tea or at least lightly sweetened tea.
-Better still, make your own, which allows you to totally control the content.
-Consider sweetening your tea with Stevia, which is a natural no-calorie sweetener which is a much healthier alternative than artificial sweeteners.
+Better still, make your own, which allows you to control the content.
+Consider sweetening your tea with Stevia, which is a natural no-calorie sweetener and a much healthier alternative than artificial sweeteners.

 As you can see, protecting yourself from the health dangers of hidden sugars is indeed a full-time endeavor.